masc-ucsc/docs/docs/pyrope/05b-statements.md

 * `always_reset` is only called when the reset for the tuple is high.
 This means that it is valid only if the tuple is being instantiated as a `reg`.
-  If called, it is called after the `always_after` so that their values can not be overried by other methods.
+  If called, it is called after the `always_after` so that their values can not be overridden by other methods.

 ## restrict/test/fail